droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 - Two or more domain objects that are similar enough they need to share code, but not so similar that they could be combined into one class
 - Enough other things going on that it's worth encapsulating the domain objects as classes in the first place

 That's a non-trivial amount of complexity, especially for a classroom full of beginners, and possibly an instructor without professional engineering experience.
-How can you reasonably build a school project that establishes this complexity, but still fits within the tight confines of the curriculum?
+How can you reasonably build a school project that establishes this complexity, but still fits within the tight time limits of the course?
 This is where existing curriculums tend to break down (more on this later).

 One tool that springs to mind to address this challenge is [scaffolding](https://www.edglossary.org/scaffolding/), possibly by implementing some portion of a project in advance.
 This allows an instructor to reduce the complexity of the work required of the student, without reducing the complexity of the problem space as a whole.
 Deciding exactly what and how much to scaffold requires us to do a little more research, so we'll come back to this problem later.

 ## How is Inheritance Used?

-Since Ada is modeled as a workforce development program, one of the most valuable things we can do is ask "what is going on in industry?"
+Since Ada is modeled as a workforce development program, one of the most valuable things we can do is ask "what's going on in industry?"
 Specifically,

 - How is inheritance used in the real world?
 - How is inheritance most likely to be used by a junior engineer in their first year or so on the job?